Estate Amenity & Maintenance

-The Amenity sub-committee is responsible for managing and maintaining the common property within the Sands Estate – the lakes, the waterways, the weirs and the between these lakes and waterways and the rear fences of the Sands lot owners who back onto the common property.
+The Estate Maintenance Sub-Committee is responsible for managing and maintaining the common property within the Sands Estate – the lakes and waterways, the weirs and the between these lakes and waterways and the rear fences of the Sands lot owners who back onto the common property.

 Aerial photo of the wetlands at the Barwon Heads end of The Sands Estate.

 During 2020 repairs were completed for Weirs 1 (near the 2nd Tee), Weir 3 (half way down the 8th fairway), Weir 4 (opposite the 9th Tee) and Weir 5 (near new 16th Tee).

 All these weirs were leaking and the rubber strips which were fixed to their tops were damaged.
 The contract was awarded to FD Civil and the weirs were repaired and their level raised to enable more water to be stored.
 The stone work (before and behind each weir) was enhanced to protect the weir structure and to spread the water flow.

 The weirs will only require minimal maintenance for the next 20 years.

 Weir 5 is the largest, had deteriorated badly and needed to be replaced.
 Weir 5 is the last weir in The Sands before the water is released into the Kraaf Wetlands.
 Stage 1 involved moving the golf course irrigation pipe from under where the new weir wall was constructed to beside it.
 Once this was completed, a new concrete weir wall was constructed on top of a concrete road way.

 Unwanted reeds are now reaching problematic levels in some areas of the lakes.
 As such the estate amenity sub-committee have reached out to GHD Consulting in the first instance to provide advice in relation to measures that can be taken to control these infestations of reeds, and other weeds that populate our lake boundaries.
 As with any major works a second vendor will be identified to quote on the required work.